The RA Girl

 Now What...............................................

-Friday the 18th was here.
-It was my actual birthday and only two days earlier I had been told I had RA.
-It was early in the morning and I was on my way to the Radiologist.
+I returned from Chicago and hit the radiologist.
 I was pretty scared and worrying myself to a state of panic.
 I was overwhelmed with questions and concerns.
-I wanted answers and didnt know where to look.
-And..........I turned 30 today!
+I wanted answers and didn't know where to look.
 I did my best to keep a calm as we made our way to the hospital.
 I tried to smile as I I nervously sat in the waiting room.
 I looked at everyone around me wondering if they were curious as to why I was there.
 I looked just fine.
 They called my name and I followed the nurse back to the x-ray room.
 She was very kind which helped relax me a little, she could probably tell how nervous I was.
-We walked in and the radiology technicican began to take pictures of my hands and feet in a series of poses.
-The Radiologist in charge looked at me in the middle of the proceder and asked "why are you getting these x-rays"?
+We walked in and the radiology technician began to take pictures of my hands and feet in a series of poses.
+The tech in charge looked at me in the middle of the imaging and asked "why are you getting these x-rays"?
 When I told her I had been diagnosed with RA she repeatedly apologized and told me how I was much too young for such a disease.
 She made RA sound like a death sentence.
 I started to fight back the tears.
 What did she mean?
 Is it that bad?
 Why was she so sorry?
 This just sent my feelings of anxiety into overdrive!
 I held back the tears as I made my way back to my boyfriend in the waiting room.
 He could tell I was upset and tried to comfort me.
 As soon as I was in the car I began sobbing.
 Now the waiting game.

 Good News........................